gvwilson/sensibleadventures/nardica/nardica.md

 She pulled her arm away from Wales and charged around the corner and---

-*The world slowed down as angles and vectors and trajectories painted crisp colored lines across the wireframe renderings of the ship and the pier.
+*The world slowed down as angles and vectors and trajectories painted crisp colored lines across wireframe renderings of the ship and the pier.
 Another drone was banking to attack the railgun it was still fully operational the other drone's impact had knocked it out of position by a couple of meters